maximaximal/Paracooba/paracuber/doc/pages/CNFTree.md

 ------------

 The root formula is the one with its `previous` field being equal to `0`.
 This means `depth=0` and `path=0`.
-This is the main formula (in DIMACS format) given to the application.
-Other cubes are attached to this formula afterwards.
+This is the only node in the tree that contains the complete original CNF formula.
+All descendants only reference this root.

 Cubes
 -----

 Cubes branch off of the root formula and go down into the tree.
-A cube is a conjunction of literals, which is represented internally by a `std::vector` of `int32_t` numbers inside of the @ref paracuber::CNF class.
+No single cube is manifested directly - instead, cubes are calculated while traversing the tree.
+They are then applied to the SAT solver by stepping through the tree.

 Applying Cubes to a solver inside a paracuber::CaDiCaLTask
 ----------------------------------------------------------